Skip to main content

 Backup policies for 9.4T Data

-• The data will be backed up at the network storage (managed by department, scalable) on the day of acquisition by the operator (core staff).
+• Raw data acquired during staff-operated sessions will be backed up to the network storage (managed by department, scalable) once per week by the core staff.